top of page

 Random flower for Amelia

 Oh, look!
-Now she has a random flower that the person uploading the flower did not share why they used the flower.
+Now she has a random flower that the person uploading it did not share why they used it.
 At least the ‘state flower of Pennsylvania’ caption has some reasonable sense.
 But this?

-When I prepared to share this post counseling you to not share unrelated photos of your ancestors on Ancestry.com, I hadn’t expected the third graphic hint for Amelia.
+When I prepared to share this post, I advised you not to share unrelated photos of your ancestors on Ancestry.com.
+I hadn’t expected the third graphic hint for Amelia.

 Your Ancestor Isn't an End Screen

-I’m so confused why this is on Ancestry.com for Amelia
+I’m so confused as to why this is on Ancestry for Amelia.

-What do you mean “The End”?
+What do you mean by "The End"?
 The end of the line?
 The end of the discussion of her lineage?
 The end of what?
-If this is a note to yourself in your research, why is this photo public?
+Why is this photo public if it is a note to yourself in your research?
 Erg.
-Poor Amelia, she’s “The End” but yet only the beginning.
+Poor Amelia, she's "The End," but yet only the beginning.

 Where do I start with flags and seals?
 This ancestor lived in Virginia, but guess what!
-The flag shown here was not adopted at the state flag until 1860.
-Good thing because the state would be entering the Civil War a few years later and would need a banner to hold aloft to rally the troops.
+The flag shown here was not adopted as the state flag until 1860.
+That's good because the state would enter the Civil War a few years later and need a banner to hold aloft to rally the troops.
 But my ancestor with these images?
 Yeah.

-He didn’t live during the Civil War.
-So, why are these flags used?
-He didn’t hold Virginia public office.
-He didn’t create the seal or the flag.
-Therefore, my ancestors should not have these images in his media gallery.
-They do nothing to tell his story because it’s a symbol not seen during his lifetime.
+He didn't live during the Civil War, so why are these flags used?
+He didn't hold Virginia public office, and he didn't create the seal or the flag.
+Therefore, my ancestors should not have these images in their media gallery.
+They do nothing to tell his story because they are symbols not seen during his lifetime.

-Please avoid adding or uploading flags for your ancestor’s profile unless they have a story that directly relates to its creation.
+Please avoid adding or uploading flags for your ancestor's profile unless they have a story directly related to their creation.
 I mean, if your ancestor raised the banner of Iwo Jima, then maybe that flag should appear in their media gallery.
-But for most people, they don’t have a direct connection to the state flags so, don’t post them!
+But most people don't have a direct connection to the state flags, so don't post them!

 Your Ancestor Isn't a Ship on Ancestry V. 1

-While I’m talking about my ancestors not being flowers, trees, or flags, let’s discuss the ships people attach to their profiles.
-A random boat as a graphic in the media gallery on Ancestry.com is pointless if there is no ship name connected to the said image.
-And it’s also visually misleading to add a ship graphic that likely did not resemble the ship your ancestor rode on across the ocean.
+While discussing my ancestors not being flowers, trees, or flags, let's discuss the ships people attach to their profiles.
+A random boat as a graphic in the media gallery on Ancestry.com is pointless if no ship name is connected to the said image.
+It's also visually misleading to add a ship graphic that likely did not resemble the ship your ancestor rode on across the ocean.
 Tell the visual truth, please.

 Your Ancestor Isn't a Ship on Ancestry V. 2

 However, such graphics are not unique.
-When I view a portrait family tree and find these generic ship symbols as photos, it is redundant and wastes printed ink to the published trees.
+When I view a portrait family tree and find these generic ship symbols as photos, it is redundant and wastes printed ink on the published trees.

 If you do discover a visual representation of the ship on which your ancestor sailed, then, by all means, add that photo and then use the caption feature to explain the connection.
 Otherwise, please stop adding these images.